 Received copies from Peters Consultants that they emailed to Darrick Kreischer at United Environmental: Department of Transportation Drawings for construction and PA Department of Highways-Drawings designating future location and width and authorizing condemnation of right-of-way and construction.

-The Order of the Friars Minor of the Slavo-Byzantine Rite to Sugarloaf 93, LLC Rezone Request: Correspondence was received on April 19, 2021 regarding a rezoning request at the monastery property of the Order of the Friars.
-The Township Supervisors, at their meeting of April 13, 2021, have referred the matter to Planning for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the Rezone Request as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Endless Energy zoning application for a ground mount solar system: As per Ordinance No. 2 of 2011 regarding freestanding solar panels, application is being submitted to the Planning Committee for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the zoning application as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:___2.
-Any other business that the Board Members would like to discuss.
+2. Any other business that the Board Members would like to discuss.

 3. The next Regular Meeting of the Planning Commission will be held on Monday,